Parallel Complex Diffusion for Scalable Time Series Generation: Frequency Stochastic Differential Equation Framework

 Substituting the simplified matrix and coefficient back, we arrive at:

 The derivation for the imaginary component $\mcL_{\text{imag}}^{\text{cont}}(\theta_i)$ follows an identical path using $\bSigma_i$.
-This proves that minimizing the continuous-time score matching objective with the Mahalanobis norm is mathematically equivalent to minimizing the discrete-time noise prediction error weighted by the spectral precision matrix.
+This proves that minimizing the continuous-time score matching objective with spectral-covariance-weighted score residuals is mathematically equivalent to minimizing the discrete-time noise prediction error weighted by the spectral precision matrix.